Dutch Apple Tart (Appeltaart)

 45g soft light brown sugar

-1 tbsp speculaas spice mix or mixed spice, adjusted (*see note below)
+1 tbsp speculaas spice mix or mixed spice (*see note below)

 1 tbsp lemon juice

 100g raisins or sultanas (optional)

 Demerara sugar and a pinch of cinnamon to sprinkle

 *Speculaas is a traditional sweet Dutch spice mix – it is similar to mixed spice in the UK.
 I use vanDotsch Speculaas Spice Mix.
 If you only have mixed spice, I would suggest adding a fat pinch of white pepper and ground cardamom to it, for a little more of an authentic kick.

 This is best done quickly in a processor.
 Blitz together the flour, ground almonds and spices to combine.
 Add the cubed butter and blitz again for a few seconds until the mixture resembles breadcrumbs.
 Pour in the sugar and mix just enough to evenly disperse.

 Lightly beat the eggs in a jug and carefully pour into the processor with the motor running.
 Once the pastry dough has clumped together, it is ready.
 Empty on to a clean, floured surface and bring together lightly with your hands.
 Roughly divide the dough into thirds; keep 2/3 together and wrap in cling film.
 Separately wrap 1/3 – this will be the ‘lid’.
 Put the two discs in the fridge.

 Preheat the oven to 170c/325f/gas mark 3.

 Peel, core and slice the apples.
 My slices were all probably just under 1cm thick.